Man named William Shakespeare, one of the first to get Pfizer vaccine, sets off pun cascade

-“They really are prioritising the elderly: this guy is 456,” wrote one user, while the term “Two Gentlemen of Corona,” a play on “The Two Gentlemen of Verona,” swiftly became a top trend in the United Kingdom.
+“They really are prioritising the elderly: this guy is 456,” wrote one user, while the term “Two Gentlemen of Corona,” a play on “The Two Gentlemen of Verona,” swiftly became a top trend in Britain.

 Others quipped that the first batch of inoculations, part of the first mass coronavirus immunization campaign in the West, marked the “Taming of the Flu.”

-The man, also known as Bill, told “Good Morning Britain” that the moment was “groundbreaking,” adding, ‘It could make a difference to our lives from now on, couldn’t it.
+The man, also known as Bill, told “Good Morning Britain” that the moment was “groundbreaking,” adding: ‘It could make a difference to our lives from now on, couldn’t it.
 It will be a precaution.”

-“Is this a needle which I see before me?” one Twitter user wrote, recalling the symbolic words spoken by the character of Macbeth — or as some joked “Vacbeth” in one of Shakespeare’s bloodiest tragedies.
+“Is this a needle which I see before me?” one Twitter user wrote, recalling the words spoken by Macbeth — or as some joked, “Vacbeth” — in one of Shakespeare’s bloodiest tragedies.

 British tabloids also pounced on the fact that the Shakespeare inoculated Tuesday, who lives in Warwickshire in England, shares not just the same name as the poet but also a home county.

-The playwright is also referred to as the “Bard of Avon,” with bard being a synonym of the word “poet” and Stratford-upon-Avon being his birthplace in the year 1564.
+The playwright is also referred to as the “Bard of Avon,” with bard being a synonym for “poet,” and Stratford-upon-Avon being his birthplace in 1564.

 “I’m surprised they let William Shakespeare have the vaccine.
 I thought he was Bard,” read one tweet, while another user called for “Shakespeare puns to be bard.”